ameenhere/giphy-react-miniproject/README.md

 # giphy-react-miniproject
-A sample react mini project using Giphys apis
+A sample react mini project using Giphyst apis